-The project proposes to add EB capacity between SR-55 and SR-57, improve the SR-91/SR-57 and SR-91/SR-55 interchanges and local interchanges.
-In the SR-91/SR-57 interchange area, improvements identified in Project Approval/Environmental Document (PA/ED) phase include splitting the WB SR-91 Connector into separate exits for NB and SB SR-57 and extending an additional lane on WB SR-91 from the NB SR-57 to WB SR-91 connector through State College Boulevard and terminating at the auxiliary lane to Raymond Avenue-East Street.
-At the SR-91/SR-55 interchange area, a drop on-ramp from Lakeview Avenue would be constructed between realigned WB SR-91 lanes for direct access to SB SR-55, allowing for the exit to SB SR-55 to be moved further east, with a barrier separating WB SR-91 and SB SR-55 traffic west of the Lakeview Avenue bridge.
+The project proposes to add EB capacity between SR-55 and SR-57. improve the SR-91/SR-57 and SR-91/SR-55 interchanges and local interchanges.
+In the SR-91/SR-57 interchange area, improvements identified in Project Approval/Environmental Document (PA/ED) phase include extending an additional lane on WB SR-91 from the NB SR-57 to WB SR-91 connector through State College Boulevard and terminating at the auxiliary lane to Raymond Avenue-East Street.
+At the SR-91/SR-55 interchange area, a drop on-ramp from Lakeview Avenue would be constructed between realigned WB SR-91 lanes for direct access to SB SR-55, allowing for the exit to SB SR-55 to be moved further east, separating WB SR-91 and SB SR-55 traffic west of the Lakeview Avenue bridge.
 The 91 Express Lanes will not be impacted by the project.
 In order to accommodate the improvements, the Lakeview, Tustin, Kraemer/Glassell, and La Palma bridges are proposed to be replaced.
 The improvements have been developed in cooperation with local jurisdictions and affected communities.

-The proposed project improvements on WB and EB SR-91 may require minor partial right-of-way acquisition and Temporary Construction

-Easements (TCEs).
-In some areas, a non-standard geometric crosssection is proposed to reduce the right-of-way impacts.
+The proposed project improvements on WB and EB SR-91 may require partial right-of-way acquisition and Temporary Construction Easements (TCEs).
+In some areas, a non-standard geometric cross-section is proposed to reduce the right-of-way impacts.